mdn/content/files/en-us/web/api/htmlinputelement/index.md

 - {{domxref("HTMLInputElement.checked", "checked")}}

-  - : Returns / Sets the current state of the element.
+  - : The current state of the element.

 - {{domxref("HTMLInputElement.defaultChecked", "defaultChecked")}}

-  - : Returns / Sets the default state of a radio button or checkbox as originally specified in HTML that created this object.
+  - : The default state of a radio button or checkbox as originally specified in HTML that created this object.

 - {{domxref("HTMLInputElement.indeterminate", "indeterminate")}}
-  - : Returns whether the checkbox or radio button is in indeterminate state.
+  - : Whether the checkbox or radio button is in indeterminate state.
 For checkboxes, the effect is that the appearance of the checkbox is obscured/greyed in some way as to indicate its state is indeterminate (not checked but not unchecked).
 Does not affect the value of the `checked` attribute, and clicking the checkbox will set the value to false.

 ### Instance properties that apply only to elements of type image

 - {{domxref("HTMLInputElement.alt", "alt")}}

-  - : Returns / Sets the element's [`alt`](/en-US/docs/Web/HTML/Element/input#alt) attribute, containing alternative text to use.
+  - : The element's [`alt`](/en-US/docs/Web/HTML/Element/input#alt) attribute, containing alternative text to use.

 - {{domxref("HTMLInputElement.height", "height")}}

-  - : Returns / Sets the element's [`height`](/en-US/docs/Web/HTML/Element/input#height) attribute, which defines the height of the image displayed for the button.
+  - : The element's [`height`](/en-US/docs/Web/HTML/Element/input#height) attribute, which defines the height of the image displayed for the button.

 - {{domxref("HTMLInputElement.src", "src")}}

-  - : Returns / Sets the element's [`src`](/en-US/docs/Web/HTML/Element/input#src) attribute, which specifies a URI for the location of an image to display on the graphical submit button.
+  - : The element's [`src`](/en-US/docs/Web/HTML/Element/input#src) attribute, which specifies a URI for the location of an image to display on the graphical submit button.

 - {{domxref("HTMLInputElement.width", "width")}}
-  - : Returns / Sets the element's [`width`](/en-US/docs/Web/HTML/Element/input#width) attribute, which defines the width of the image displayed for the button.
+  - : The element's [`width`](/en-US/docs/Web/HTML/Element/input#width) attribute, which defines the width of the image displayed for the button.

 ### Instance properties that apply only to elements of type file

 - {{domxref("HTMLInputElement.accept", "accept")}}

-  - : Returns / Sets the element's [`accept`](/en-US/docs/Web/HTML/Element/input#accept) attribute, containing comma-separated list of file types that can be selected.
+  - : The element's [`accept`](/en-US/docs/Web/HTML/Element/input#accept) attribute, containing comma-separated list of file types that can be selected.

 - {{domxref("HTMLInputElement.files", "files")}}

-  - : Returns / Sets a list of {{domxref("File")}} objects representing the files selected for upload.
+  - : A list of {{domxref("File")}} objects representing the files selected for upload.

 - {{domxref("HTMLInputElement.webkitdirectory", "webkitdirectory")}}

-  - : Returns the [`webkitdirectory`](/en-US/docs/Web/HTML/Element/input#webkitdirectory) attribute.
+  - : The [`webkitdirectory`](/en-US/docs/Web/HTML/Element/input#webkitdirectory) attribute.
 If `true`, the file-system-picker interface only accepts directories instead of files.

-- {{domxref("HTMLInputElement.webkitEntries", "webkitEntries")}}
+- {{domxref("HTMLInputElement.webkitEntries", "webkitEntries")}} {{ReadOnlyInline}}
   - : Describes the currently selected files or directories.

 ### Instance properties that apply only to visible elements containing text or numbers

 - {{domxref("HTMLInputElement.autocomplete", "autocomplete")}}

-  - : Returns / Sets the element's [`autocomplete`](/en-US/docs/Web/HTML/Element/input#autocomplete) attribute, indicating whether the value of the control can be automatically completed by the browser.
+  - : The element's [`autocomplete`](/en-US/docs/Web/HTML/Element/input#autocomplete) attribute, indicating whether the value of the control can be automatically completed by the browser.

 - {{domxref("HTMLInputElement.capture", "capture")}}

-  - : Returns / Sets the element's [`capture`](/en-US/docs/Web/HTML/Element/input#capture) attribute, indicating the media capture input method in file upload controls.
+  - : The element's [`capture`](/en-US/docs/Web/HTML/Element/input#capture) attribute, indicating the media capture input method in file upload controls.

 - {{domxref("HTMLInputElement.max", "max")}}

-  - : Returns / Sets the element's [`max`](/en-US/docs/Web/HTML/Element/input#max) attribute, containing the maximum (numeric or date-time) value for this item, which must not be less than its minimum ([`min`](/en-US/docs/Web/HTML/Element/input#min) attribute) value.
+  - : The element's [`max`](/en-US/docs/Web/HTML/Element/input#max) attribute, containing the maximum (numeric or date-time) value for this item, which must not be less than its minimum ([`min`](/en-US/docs/Web/HTML/Element/input#min) attribute) value.

 - {{domxref("HTMLInputElement.maxLength", "maxLength")}}

-  - : Returns / Sets the element's [`maxlength`](/en-US/docs/Web/HTML/Element/input#maxlength) attribute, containing the maximum number of characters (in Unicode code points) that the value can have.
+  - : The element's [`maxlength`](/en-US/docs/Web/HTML/Element/input#maxlength) attribute, containing the maximum number of characters (in Unicode code points) that the value can have.

 - {{domxref("HTMLInputElement.min", "min")}}

-  - : Returns / Sets the element's [`min`](/en-US/docs/Web/HTML/Element/input#min) attribute, containing the minimum (numeric or date-time) value for this item, which must not be greater than its maximum ([`max`](/en-US/docs/Web/HTML/Element/input#max) attribute) value.
+  - : The element's [`min`](/en-US/docs/Web/HTML/Element/input#min) attribute, containing the minimum (numeric or date-time) value for this item, which must not be greater than its maximum ([`max`](/en-US/docs/Web/HTML/Element/input#max) attribute) value.

 - {{domxref("HTMLInputElement.minLength", "minLength")}}

-  - : Returns / Sets the element's [`minlength`](/en-US/docs/Web/HTML/Element/input#minlength) attribute, containing the minimum number of characters (in Unicode code points) that the value can have.
+  - : The element's [`minlength`](/en-US/docs/Web/HTML/Element/input#minlength) attribute, containing the minimum number of characters (in Unicode code points) that the value can have.

 - {{domxref("HTMLInputElement.pattern", "pattern")}}

-  - : Returns / Sets the element's [`pattern`](/en-US/docs/Web/HTML/Element/input#pattern) attribute, containing a regular expression that the control's value is checked against.
+  - : The element's [`pattern`](/en-US/docs/Web/HTML/Element/input#pattern) attribute, containing a regular expression that the control's value is checked against.
 Use the [`title`](/en-US/docs/Web/HTML/Element/input#title) attribute to describe the pattern to help the user.
 This attribute only applies when the value of the [`type`](/en-US/docs/Web/HTML/Element/input#type) attribute is `text`, `search`, `tel`, `url` or `email`.

 - {{domxref("HTMLInputElement.placeholder", "placeholder")}}

-  - : Returns / Sets the element's [`placeholder`](/en-US/docs/Web/HTML/Element/input#placeholder) attribute, containing a hint to the user of what can be entered in the control.
+  - : The element's [`placeholder`](/en-US/docs/Web/HTML/Element/input#placeholder) attribute, containing a hint to the user of what can be entered in the control.
 The placeholder text must not contain carriage returns or line-feeds.
 This attribute only applies when the value of the [`type`](/en-US/docs/Web/HTML/Element/input#type) attribute is `text`, `search`, `tel`, `url` or `email`.

 - {{domxref("HTMLInputElement.readOnly", "readOnly")}}

-  - : Returns / Sets the element's [`readonly`](/en-US/docs/Web/HTML/Element/input#readonly) attribute, indicating that the user cannot modify the value of the control.
+  - : The element's [`readonly`](/en-US/docs/Web/HTML/Element/input#readonly) attribute, indicating that the user cannot modify the value of the control.
 This is ignored if the [`type`](/en-US/docs/Web/HTML/Element/input#type) is `hidden`, `range`, `color`, `checkbox`, `radio`, `file`, or a button type.

 - {{domxref("HTMLInputElement.selectionDirection", "selectionDirection")}}

-  - : Returns / Sets the direction in which selection occurred.
+  - : The direction in which selection occurred.
 Possible values are: `forward` (the selection was performed in the start-to-end direction of the current locale), `backward` (the opposite direction) or `none` (the direction is unknown).

 - {{domxref("HTMLInputElement.selectionEnd", "selectionEnd")}}

-  - : Returns / Sets the end index of the selected text.
+  - : The end index of the selected text.
 When there's no selection, this returns the offset of the character immediately following the current text input cursor position.

 - {{domxref("HTMLInputElement.selectionStart", "selectionStart")}}

-  - : Returns / Sets the beginning index of the selected text.
+  - : The beginning index of the selected text.
 When nothing is selected, this returns the position of the text input cursor (caret) inside of the {{HTMLElement("input")}} element.

 - {{domxref("HTMLInputElement.size", "size")}}
-  - : Returns / Sets the element's [`size`](/en-US/docs/Web/HTML/Element/input#size) attribute, containing visual size of the control.
+  - : The element's [`size`](/en-US/docs/Web/HTML/Element/input#size) attribute, containing visual size of the control.
 This value is in pixels unless the value of [`type`](/en-US/docs/Web/HTML/Element/input#type) is `text` or `password`, in which case, it is an integer number of characters.
 Applies only when [`type`](/en-US/docs/Web/HTML/Element/input#type) is set to `text`, `search`, `tel`, `url`, `email`, or `password`.

 ## Instance methods